Ohio State Route 2: SR 2 Temporary

-State Route 2 temporary was a designation that ran from West 6th to East 9th along Lakeside ave. in downtown Cleveland.
+State Route 2 temporary was a designation that ran from West 6th to East 9th along Lakeside Avenue in downtown Cleveland.
 The designation was added when the final alignments of SR 2 were moved to the then new Lakeside Highway, later referred to as the Cleveland Memorial Shoreway.
 The route's eastern terminus was moved to Public Square via Ontario St. in 1957.

 SR 2C

 State Route 2C is an unsigned connecting road that runs from State Route 163 to State Route 2 and State Route 53 near Port Clinton in Ottawa County, Ohio.
 State Route 2C was constructed as an access road for the SR 2–SR 163 interchange.

-SR 2D

-State Route 2D is part of a couplet in Wauseon, Ohio that is signed as State Route 2.
-SR 2D is signed as SR 2 westbound, while SR 2 is signed as SR 2 eastbound, (except west of East Elm Street, where SR 2D meets SR 2 at its western terminus).
-The route ends at the corner of East Linfoot Street and North Shoop Avenue.